Nach-33/Devheat_Developer_Dodo/README.md

 - Plotting the candlestick chart on the page.

-- Finding the right API's to get the results.
+- Finding the right API's to get the desired results.
 ```

 ## Developers